A naive p-adic height on the Jacobians of curves of genus 2: Introduction

+The analogous problem in the setting of Jacobians of genus 2 curves is treated in this paper.
+We adapt the methods of Perrin-Riou to define a naive $p$-adic height on the Jacobians of genus 2 curves with a rational Weierstrass point, and show that the global $p$-adic height we obtain agrees with the global $p$-adic height of Bianchi using the naive sigma function $\sigma_p^{(\boldsymbol{0})}$.
+It follows that we produced an alternative derivation for Bianchi's height, based on more elementary methods, which can therefore be of interest to a more general audience.
+We then more generally give a description of a naive height for any choice of $\boldsymbol{c}$ that recovers Bianchi's height based on the corresponding choice of $p$-adic sigma function $\sigma_p^{(\boldsymbol{c})}$.

-Let us consider a genus 2 curve $C$ with Jacobian $J$ as in \eqref{eq:genus2model} and an odd prime number $p$.
+Let us consider a genus 2 curve $C$ as in \eqref{eq:genus2model} with Jacobian $J$ and an odd prime number $p$.
 We consider a finite index subgroup $J_p \subseteq J(\Q)$ which is contained in the kernel of reduction of $J$ at the prime $p$ (see \eqref{eq:defJp}).
-We define a naive $p$-adic height function $H_p: J_p \ra \Q_p$ (see Definition \ref{def:Hp}) and use this to define a quadratic height $h_p$ on $J(\Q)$.
+We define a naive $p$-adic height function $H_p \colon J_p \ra \Q_p$ (see Definition \ref{def:Hp}) and use this to define a quadratic height $h_p$ on $J(\Q)$.
 Our main results are summarised in the following two theorems.

 \begin{theorem} Let $P \in J_p$.
 Then the following limit exists:

 This uniquely extends to a function $h_p \colon J(\Q) \ra \Q_p$ which is a quadratic form. \end{theorem}

 \begin{theorem} Let $h_p \colon J(\Q) \ra \Q_p$ be the quadratic height function in Theorem \ref{thm:mainthm}, and let $h_p^ {(\boldsymbol{0})} \colon J(\Q) \ra \Q_p$ be the quadratic height defined by Bianchi in \cite[Definition 4.8]{bianchi3} using the naive $p$-adic sigma function $\sigma_p^{(\boldsymbol{0})}$.
 Then $h_p = h_p^ {(\boldsymbol{0})}$ on all of $J(\Q)$. \end{theorem}